altocodenl/cell/readme.md

 ## Tour de cell

+### Terminology

+- path: a list of steps
+- prefix: the left part of one or more paths.
+N paths can share a prefix.
+- value (of a prefix): N paths that are to the right of one prefix, with the prefixes removed.
+- key (of a prefix): the last step of a prefix.
+- type (of a prefix): the type of the value of that prefix

 ### The editor

 - The *main*: a main window that contains *cells*: smaller windows that show either text (fourdata) or graphical components.